djinna/docpad.gwenbell.com/src/documents/pages/about.html.md

 I have been wildly, deeply blessed.
 I was raised by my grandparents after my mom died.
 They could have put me in foster care, and I know some foster kids make it out ok, but I didn't have to.
 Instead, I ended up being able to do pretty much anything I could think up - from tap dance lessons, and yes I still remember some of my moves - to traveling the entire world.
 And that was just the first time (I packed too much; the second time I just took one bag).

 I've taken some knocks, y'all.
 I'm not going to lie.
-But I've also had the opportunity to recover from them, thanks largely to the [people by whom I'm influenced](/pages/influences).
+I learn and then refocus on what's working, what grows me.
+I've had the opportunity to recover from my mistakes, thanks in large part to the [people by whom I'm influenced](/pages/influences).

-I'm not sure what's next.
-I only promise you I will continue to do the work.
+I will continue to do the work.
 What else can we do, other than use our lives to serve others and prepare for death?

 *Thank you, NVC.